-WWW.ICLG.CO.UK ICLG TO: M © Published and reproduced with kind permission by Global Legal Group Ltd, London company.
+There is no requirement that preliminary merger negotiations be disclosed in the periodic reports of the target company or the acquiring company.
 This position is based on the SEC's policy of balancing the informational needs of investors against the risk that premature disclosure of negotiations may jeopardise completion of the transaction.
 However, where one of the parties is in the process of registering securities for sale under the Securities Act, the SEC requires disclosure of material probable acquisitions and dispositions of businesses.
 To accommodate the need for confidentiality of negotiations, the SEC permits registrants not to disclose in registration statements the identity and the nature of the business sought if the acquisition is not yet probable and the board of directors of the registrant determines that the acquisition would be jeopardised.